nickangtc/nickang-blog-gatsby/content/blog/2017-12-31-new-years-resolution-2018/index.md

 Writing these down in this short article has been tremendously helpful in bringing clarity to my vision for 2018.
 I'm incredibly excited about executing these in the year ahead!

 I hope that you've done something similar to envision your new year - here's to us having the resolve to fulfil our visions! :D

-* * *

-_If you're curious about my journey as a software engineer in the early stages of my career, or just as a fellow human being, you can live vicariously through me on this blog._

-_You can also [subscribe](http://eepurl.com/c7xfID) for a weekly(-ish) curated set of posts delivered straight to your inbox.
-It's free.
-See you soon!_